sengi12/Command-Line-Tools/bandit/README.md

 31790/tcp open  unknown

-Nmap done: 1 IP address (1 host up) scanned in 0.08 seconds bandit16@bandit:~$ openssl s_client -connect localhost:31790
+Nmap done: 1 IP address (1 host up) scanned in 0.08 seconds

+# nmap does have a script scan to verify SSL, however it doesn't seem to work on this server.
+# I suggest simply running an openssl command to check each port.
+I already did this for you.

+bandit16@bandit:~$ openssl s_client -connect localhost:31790
 CONNECTED(00000003)
 depth=0 CN = localhost